FILE: <bc26.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 Despite the free appearance of biological control knowledge, it would be wrong to assume that issues of power and control were not involved in the creation of this expertise or that future developments in biological control will be remote from questions about the exercise of political power.
 The allocations of budgets for agricultural research are highly politicized events (Guttman 1978, Rose-Ackerman & Evenson 1985).
 Some lines of research are favored over other, and political leaders in legislatures, executive branches and university administrations are sensitive to the demands of powerful constituents (Perkins & Garcia 1999).

 Commercial agriculture is becoming increasingly competitive, and farmers, particularly in North America, have had productive capacities in excess of markets.
 The result is that farmers have been in an economic race to use the best technology to lower production costs and increase profits.
 Biological control must be applied to this highly competitive farm industry.
 Some research has addressed problems of urban, forest and public health issues, and such are expected to expand in the future.
 But, much of the political fortune of biological control will continue to be based on an ability to serve the farming industry.
-Farming may be controlled by individuals, partnerships, corporations, cooperatives or the state; but in each case they must behave as profit centers and atomistic entrepreneurs competing against other farm firms (Perkins & Garcia 1999).
+Individuals, partnerships, corporations, cooperatives or the state may control farming; but in each case they must behave as profit centers and atomistic entrepreneurs competing against other farm firms (Perkins & Garcia 1999).
 Other forms of pest control technology compete with biological control in the sense that farmers usually have options among several technical practices.
 Farm managers, legislators, executives and university administrators will be attuned to the abilities of biological control expertise to function commercially.
 The exercise of political power around biological control research will revolve about the abilities of the expertise to function within the economic framework of agricultural enterprise that produces for a competitive, global market.

 Perkins & Garcia (1999) suggested that a political economic analysis of the creation of biological control technologies must examine several issues and events as follows: (1) Resources for scientific investigation must be allocated before scientific knowledge can be developed.
 Part of understanding how social and economic factors affect biological control involves understanding the resource allocation process for biological control research.
 The allocation process is political and influential parties try to direct research resources in ways that will protect and enhance their interests.
 (2) Once knowledge is articulated, questions arise about its usefulness.
 These questions center on the goodness of fit of the new technical knowledge to the complex of operations involved in agriculture.
 Is the technology cost effective?
 Can the user receive training and advice on how to use it?
 Is the new technology compatible with the user's other production practices?
 Does the new practice fit within the user's traditional activities.
 Does the new practice fit the habits of how the user relates to government authority, presumptions and traditions?
 Does the new user have to adopt new assumptions about nature or the state to feel positive about trying the new knowledge?